hamzaaeell/linkedin-scraper/README_basic_scraper.md

 - It only makes requests to search results pages (not individual job pages)
 - It extracts minimal information from each page
 - It avoids processing large job description texts
+- It intelligently skips pages when no jobs are found

 Typical performance: 5 pages of results (125 jobs) in under 30 seconds.

+### Smart Page Skipping

+The scraper includes intelligent page skipping to improve efficiency:
+- Stops searching for a specific job title after 2 consecutive pages with no results
+- Prevents unnecessary requests for titles that have limited job postings
+- Significantly reduces scraping time for niche job titles
+- Example: If "GCP Cloud Engineer" returns no jobs for 2 consecutive pages, the scraper moves to the next title

 ## Notes